Physical Therapist Assistant

 100% employment rate for all graduates who have passed the national licensure exam.

-Plenty of employment opportunities after graduation as the field is expected to grow between 2021 and 2031.
+Plenty of employment opportunities after graduation as the field is expected to grow much faster than average, according to the US Bureau of Labor Statistics.

-The median annual wage for physical therapist assistants was $61,180 in May 2021 according to the US Bureau of Labor Statistics
+The median annual wage for physical therapist assistants was $65,510 in May 2024, according to the US Bureau of Labor Statistics.

 Available at the Scranton campus.